 So why is Naas such an attractive destination for boat owners?

 IWAI Kildare has renewed its focus on Naas for a number of reasons.

 Firstly, the flight of five locks to ascend to Naas Harbour marks the highest point on the Grand Canal.
 This in itself is a challenge to boat owners.
 These locks must continue to be used to preserve them and to do justice to the efforts of past IWAI Members and the authorities who worked to restore the Naas Canal in the 1980s.

 Naas Harbour is a real gem of Kildare’s county town.
 It boasts safe mooring in the shadow of the restored Canal Stores and is located only a short distance from all that Naas has to offer.
 The appearance of boats in Naas on a regular basis highlights the amenity potential of the linear park from Sallins to Naas.

-The campaign to reopen the Herbertstown/Corbally Branch continues.
+The campaign to reopen the Herbertstown/Corbally Canal continues.

-During the Naas Canal Festival, members of Kildare IWAI take visitors along the Corbally Branch as far as the Limerick Road culvert.
+During the Naas Canal Festival, members of IWAI Kildare take visitors along the Corbally Canal as far as the culvert at the R445.

-Kildare IWAI is seeking support for the redesign of the watercourse under the road to allow navigation once again.
+IWAI Kildare is seeking support for the redesign of the watercourse under the road to allow navigation once again.
 This action will take place in the context of other road developments proposed for this area, to minimise the cost to Kildare Co Co.
-Kildare IWAI has been working with Waterways Ireland, the navigation authority to progress the campaign for restoration of the Herbertstown/Corbally Branch and the extension of the linear Park to Corbally Harbour.
+IWAI Kildare has been working with Waterways Ireland, the navigation authority to progress the campaign for restoration of the Corbally Canal and the extension of the linear Park to Corbally Harbour in Herbertstown.

-It is the hope of Kildare IWAI that in time a fully restored Herbertstown/Corbally Branch and Harbour will extend areas where people can safely walk, run, cycle and teach children to appreciate and use waterways with kayaking and canoeing.
+It is the hope of IWAI Kildare that in time a fully restored Corbally Canal and Harbour will extend the areas where people can safely walk, run, cycle and teach children to appreciate and use waterways with kayaking and canoeing.